elastisys/compliantkubernetes-apps/release/README.md

 The public release notes are aimed towards application developers.
 Remove irrelevant entries and/or reword entries so that they are easy to understand for the application developers.

+### For major/minor releases

 In the [compliantkubernetes repo](https://github.com/elastisys/compliantkubernetes), create two new branches `release-vX.Y` and `<personal-tag>/release-vX.Y`.
 Add the release notes to `<personal-tag>/release-vX.Y` and then create two PRs, one to `release-vX.Y` and one to `main`.

+### For patch releases

+In the [compliantkubernetes repo](https://github.com/elastisys/compliantkubernetes), create a new branch `<personal-tag>/release-vX.Y.Z` from the branch `release-vX.Y`.
+Add the release notes to `<personal-tag>/release-vX.Y.Z` and commit it.
+Create another branch `<personal-tag>/release-vX.Y.Z-main` from `main` and cherry-pick the commit you just created.
+Then, create a PR to `release-vX.Y` with your first branch and another to `main` with your second branch.

 ## Update the main branch